Varicose Veins: Causes, Symptoms, and Treatment

 Laser Ablation

-Laser ablation requires a thin fiber to be gently inserted through the skin and into the affected vein.
+A thin fiber is gently inserted through the skin and into the affected vein.
 This laser fiber heats the vein and closes it shut.
-The closed vein is then reabsorbed and blood supply is rerouted through healthier veins.
+The body reabsorbs the closed vein, and the blood supply is rerouted through healthier veins.

 Radiofrequency Ablation